-When you make changes to an online project, the changes will happen on memoQ TMS, not on your computer.
+When you make changes to an online project, the changes will happen on memoQ server, not on your computer.
 It is possible that several users make changes to the project at the same time.

 Some changes are not saved automatically.
 When there are changes you need to save, the green tick mark icon at the top left will become orange:

 To save changes to the online project, click this button.

 To get the changes that others made to the online project, click this button: